alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 1) **[IPFS CAR generator](http://car.ipfs.io.ipns.localhost:8080/)**: Convert token-level images (likely PNGs) and metadata (JSONs) into CARs.
 You'll need to upload the images first, so you can use the images' CAR in the token JSONs.
 2) **[NFT.Storage for upload](https://nft.storage/)**: Upload CARs to IPFS and Filecoin servers for decentralized pinning and storage, respectively.

+#### IPFS generator for CARs

-This [IPFS CAR generator](http://car.ipfs.io.ipns.localhost:8080/) returns a Content-Addressed Archive (CAR file) with a unique Content Identifier (CID) based on the files uploaded.
+This [IPFS CAR generator](http://car.ipfs.io.ipns.localhost:8080/) returns a Content-Addressed Archive (CAR file) with a unique Content Identifier (CID) from the uploaded files.
 You can use this tool for your token-level metadata (individual JSONs for each token) and images.
 For instance, the two ParkPics CARs consist of (1) JSONs numbered `1.json` to `14.json` containing each token's metadata (park, feature, type, image URI, etc.), and (2) PNGs numbered `1.png` to `14.png` with the park pictures themselves.

-For this smart contract's `uri` function to work, token metadata needs to be stored in a CAR with directory file names that match each token's ID.
+For this smart contract's `uri` function to work, token metadata needs to be stored in a CAR with directory file names matching each token's ID.
 For instance, token two's metadata should be stored as `2.json` within the CAR.
 After uploading the token-level metadata and images (separately), you'll be able to download each CAR file.

-Reminder: Start with the images, because image pins need to be added to the JSON files before you can generate the metadata CAR.
+Reminder: Start with your images, because your JSON files need to include image pins for each token, before you can generate the CAR for metadata.

 <img width="740" alt="image" src="https://user-images.githubusercontent.com/36116381/149631861-9a75babf-c590-4b1e-a8a8-16c124cbce71.png">

+#### NFT.Storage for CAR upload to IPFS/Filecoin

 Once you have the image and metadata CARs, you can use [NFT.Storage](https://nft.storage/), a free service provided by Protocol Labs, to upload those CARs to Filecoin and IPFS servers (see below).